Matir/blog/_posts/2019-05-02-hacker-summer-camp-2019-preview.md

   area with many fast food options.

 Also note that while buffets sound like a good option, the on-strip buffets tend to be very expensive.
-On other hand, you can find cheap food just off the strip.
+On other hand, you can find cheap, plentiful food at buffets just off the strip.

 ## Conclusion ##